Provision and practice for pupils with SEND

 The Governing body received updates throughout the plan.
 An updated SEND policy was ratified by Governors and feedback provided by myself and the Federation SENDCO support collaboratively.
 Governors offered both support and challenge with decision making, asking questions to establish how changes had been planned and the impact measured.
 The SEND Governor has kept up to date with changes in practice and provision through regular contact with the Federation SENDCO.
-Governors being informed and having the opportunity to question, challenge and input into decisions has proved invaluable.
+Governors being informed and having the opportunity to question, challenge and input into decisions have proved invaluable.

 My actions have been informed by examples of leadership from other schools, and in particular specialist provision.
-Working with different leaders through our Teaching School Alliance has enabled me to reflect on how to bring about rapid and sustained change with a systems driven approach.
+Working with different leaders through our Teaching School Alliance has enabled me to reflect on how to bring about rapid and sustained change with a systems-driven approach.

 Throughout the implementation phase evidence of change was being gathered.
-Highlighting improvements and strengths and sharing these with staff were important for the project to gain momentum and have impact.
+Highlighting improvements and strengths and sharing these with staff were important for the project to gain momentum and have an impact.
 Measures of progress, both quantitative and qualitative were captured.
 Where impact was not evident or less than expected this was unpicked and reviewed.
 The pace of change was reviewed, milestones were planned in.
-Consideration was given to progress measures and allowing sufficient time for impact to be observed and measured before reviewing the success of changes and any adaptations.
+Consideration was given to progress measures and allowing sufficient time for the impact to be observed and measured before reviewing the success of changes and any adaptations.

 Where progress data showed minimal change for pupils, further evidence was reviewed and evaluated.
 This has informed the next stage of the project which will look at how we implement the Pre-Key Stage Standards as a means of measuring pupil progress and/or attainment in 2018-19.